roslyncode/clubwebsite/workshops/2020-21/Animations/readme/README.md

  ‘’’-webkit-animation: walking .5s steps(6) infinite,
                                   forward 3s linear infinite;’’’

 The speed is currently set to .5s.
-If you want to make it go faster, Because we used 6 characters we put 6 in the parentheses but if you have 4 for example, you would put 4.
+If you want to make it go faster, lower the seconds and if you want to make it go slower, increase the seconds.
+Because we used 6 characters, we put 6 in the parentheses but if you have 4 for example, you would put 4.

 All together it should look like:
 ‘’’